Home Warranty Waiting Period Explained: When Coverage Actually Starts

 What If Something Breaks During the Waiting Period?

 Unfortunately, you'll need to pay out of pocket.
-There is generally no coverage during the waiting period — with one potential exception.
+There is generally no coverage during the waiting period, with one potential exception.
 Some providers may make accommodations for genuine emergencies (such as a complete HVAC failure during extreme weather), so it's always worth calling your provider to ask.
-Don't assume you're covered, but don't assume you're not either.
+For more on this, see how home warranty emergency service works in practice.

 Pincher's Pro Tip